Crochet Summer Top With Lace Sleeves: A Stylish DIY Project

 Measure around the upper part of your bust where the top will sit.
 Divide the number by 4 and multiply by 18.
 If you have an even number, use this number.
 If you have an odd number, round up to the next even number.

-R1: sc into 2nd ch from the hook counts as one sc, dc. *sc, dc.
-Continue from * until end of the row.
+R1: Single crochet into the 2nd chain from the hook (counts as one single crochet), double crochet. *Single crochet, double crochet.
+Continue from * until the end of the row.

-R2: ch 1, dc into next st. *sc, dc.
-Continue from * until end of the row.
+R2: Chain 1, double crochet into the next stitch. *Single crochet, double crochet.
+Continue from * until the end of the row.

 Repeat R2 until your desired length (ending in an even row number).

-For this stitch pattern, you alternate between sc and dc stitches.
-The pattern is done across two rows, making sure that the top row is opposite of the row below, for example, a sc on top of a dc and a dc on top of a sc.
+For this stitch pattern, you alternate between single crochet and double crochet stitches.
+The pattern is done across two rows, making sure that the top row is opposite of the row below, for example, a single crochet on top of a double crochet and a double crochet on top of a single crochet.

 Measure the length of your sleeves from where you want the sleeves to be placed on the garment to the back of the garment.